HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/themes.md

-# Themes Artifacts
+# Themes

-This topic provides information about the deployment and undeployment of themes artifacts.
+This topic provides information about the deployment and undeployment of themes.

 ## Deploy theme